sandstone-mc/sandstone-documentation/docs/features/flow/if.md

 id: if
 title: If / Else
 description: How to write if / else statmements in Sandstone.
-position: 2
 ---

-You can easily check for in-game conditions using Sandstone's builtin `if` statement.
+You can easily check for in-game conditions using Sandstone's built-in `if` statement.

 ## Syntax